Best Music & Audio Apps for Mac (2026)

 12. BAND

 BAND is less about making music and more about organizing the people who make it with you.
-On a Mac it is a comfortable place to run a choir, worship team, or hobby group, with shared calendars, song lists, files, and group chat in one spot.
+On a Mac you use it through the browser or the desktop app, a comfortable place to run a choir, worship team, or hobby group, with shared calendars, song lists, files, and group chat in one spot.
 It is free to use.
 If you coordinate rehearsals, the bigger screen makes posting schedules and setlists far quicker than on a phone.

 14. VLC